 We spent two years researching the right equipment to bring into the White Duck studio, certain that our digital print output needed to stand shoulder-to-shoulder with our screen print work.
 After exhaustive print trials, we installed the Canon image_PROGRAF PRO-4000, and have not looked back.
 The print quality and fluidity of process is overwhelming, and the integration with our screen print practice is sublime.

 We have since installed the 4000's little sister — the PRO-1000 — and will be installing a second 44" machine, later this year.

-The Canon uses a set of 12 Lucia Pro inks, which is a high longevity pigment ink system, and runs a 44” roll, which means we can print up to A0 and beyond, and in any length.
+Both Canon printers use a set of 12 Lucia Pro inks, which is a high longevity pigment ink system, and runs a 44” roll, which means we can print up to A0 and beyond, and in any length.

-Our giclée printing without doubt benefits from the same meticulous attention to detail that we give our screen print, and the opportunities for producing outstanding print is broadened by the dual output of our studio.
-We offer editioning that combines processes, where giclée prints can be embellished by screen print specific finishes.
+Without doubt, our giclée printing benefits from the same meticulous attention to detail that we give our screen print, and the opportunities for producing outstanding print is broadened by the dual output of our studio.
+We offer editioning that combines processes, where giclée prints can be embellished with screen print specific finishes.

 In this way, digital printing is a fresh start, rather than the end, for our beloved traditional techniques.